binhnguyens/humanActivityRecognition_TutorialWorkshop/README.md

+# TUTORIAL FOR FOURTH YEAR ENGINEER STUDENTS AT TMU
+Get familiar with Python and Machine learning

 # 1. Instructions for Python Tutorial 1 folder

 Please download the Python Tutorial 1 folder.
 This folder is the template I used.